top of page

 Lives seemed so expendable.
 They really did.

 But it was crucial to us too.
 It’s less than seven hundred miles from Japan.
 The men were told it would be an easy invasion.
 The first lesson became clear – the landings were unopposed, but the counter-attack was ferocious.
-They let us land and without opposing bullets, some of the men slowed down, taking it easy.
+They let us land, and without opposing bullets, some of the men slowed down, taking it easy.
 Our landing began to lose form and it got congested.
 They planned on letting us land and then swallowed us from behind, leaving a real bad mess.
 On that first day, we lost so many men.

 By the end of the first day, 2,500 US Marines were dead.
 But by the end of the fourth day, the iconic image of the war and the flag was raised over the highest peak.
 The brutality of war was pure annihilation.
 Our men saw firsthand the labyrinth of caves that required us to burn them out.
 21,000 Americans died on an eight-mile island.
 Iwo Jima stood out to our leadership just what we might face in Tokyo.

-America and the Use of Poison Gas
+American High-Command Considers the Use of Poison Gas

-We were in the war room, and universally we decided we could not afford to wait much longer.
+My job was to rebuild roads and pave airstrips for our airplanes.
 Here I was, trying to figure out a logistical nightmare.
-I had to rebuild the roads so that we could get supplies to our men, and I couldn’t get supplies to the men until the roads were built first!
+Now I was having to do it with fewer and fewer resources.
+We could get supplies to our men, but we couldn’t get supplies to the men until the roads were built first!
 Typical Army.
 But they liked me because no matter what they told me to do, I did it.
-I just didn’t always do things the way they
+I made no excuses, and never said no. I just didn’t always do things in the way they wanted.
+But I didn't care, because what matters at the end of the day is whether it got done or not!

 While I was at Texas A&M, I was introduced to a type of warfare I had only read about.
 It was a nightmare really, and none of us wanted any part of it.
 This was top-secret at the time and would remain so for some time after the war’s conclusion.
-Whatever we were discussing at the time, suddenly everything came to a standstill. ‘’Poison Gas’’ said one of the Lt.
+Whatever we were discussing at the time, suddenly everything came to a standstill.
+"Poison Gas!’’ said one of the Lt.
 Generals at the table.
 Everything fell silent as the discussion very seriously made its way around the room.

 It was discussed as to whether we could use poison gas on the Japanese.
 As I mentioned, I had specialized training in Chemical Warfare, and you need not be a genius to figure out that we were now looking at whatever alternatives we had.
 Training began on Chemical Weapons Warfare.
 We discussed the use of poisonous gas, and we listed Japanese targets.
 The Japanese were vicious, and no one felt much compassion for them.
 Every major city was to be hit.
 Mustard Gas was to be used in Tokyo because it adheres to wood.
 We were now knee-deep in it.